gearz-lab/rethinkdb-vagrant/README.md

 Open Powershell as an administrator and run this command:

     @powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))" && SET PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin

+... now you should have Chocolatey installed.
+We're gonna use to install the others.

+Installing VirtualBox
+---

+Vagrant relies on a virtualization application that it calls a "provider".
+The default one is VirtualBox so let's install it.
+Run `cmd` as administrator and run this:

+    choco install virtualbox

+Installing Vagrant
+---

+Let's not forget about Vagrant.
+Run this as an administrator:

+    choco install vagrant

+Installing